ITheP/Arksplorer/Arksplorer/README.md

 - Alarm has +/- 1 minute buttons now to increase/decrease current timer
 - Alarm will now flash window as well
 - Changed button highlighting to make it look a bit nicer
+- Handles web browser crashes (attempts to recreate a new instance)
+- Clicking on a mass marker will (if possible) selected the selected creature in the results list/data grid
 - Misc. optimisations

 ToDo:
-- Handle WebView2 browser crashes https://github.com/MicrosoftEdge/WebView2Feedback/issues/774
-- Selected mass marker -> select in list?
 - More configurables saved into user settings
+- if (CurrentRectanglePopUpInfo != null) <-- need a different way of checking this, so we can still click on mass markers when popups are hidden